A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Challenges and Directions

 \section{Challenges and Directions}

 Even though significant progress has been achieved in the past years, there are still many challenges in gait recognition.
-We think gait recognition can be improved from the four aspects: accuracy, datasets, trustworthiness, and privacy protection.
+We think gait recognition can be improved from datasets, practicality, and trustworthiness.
 They are described in detail in the following part of this section.